 Saviour of the World

 Why should a Christian feel sorry for their sin?
-Why should Christians should turn from sin and follow Jesus?
-Dr. Martyn Lloyd-Jones begins with an examination of the “nations” in Romans 1:3-5.
-He shows that the Gospel has gone forth to those previously under the wrath of God.
+Why should Christians turn from sin and follow Jesus?
+In the sermon titled “Saviour of the World,” Dr. Martyn Lloyd-Jones begins with an examination of the “nations” in Romans 1:3–5.
+He shows that the gospel has gone forth to those previously under the wrath of God.
 Hope has gone to those who previously had no hope.
 The Messiah is not only the Savior of Israel, but the Savior of the whole world.
-This truth leads to the Apostle Paul’s climax: God does what He does for His name's sake.
-God is saving a people for His own fame and glory.
-He’s doing it so that His people live to the praise of His glory and grace.
+This truth leads to the apostle Paul’s climax: God does what He does for His name’s sake.
+God is saving a people for His own fame and glory so that His people live to the praise of His glory and grace.
 Therefore, Christians no longer continue in sin.
 Their desires have changed and they want to love Him.
-Listen to this sermon as Dr. Lloyd-Jones exhorts Christians to live for His name's sake, to desire that all would bow their knee to Him, and to look forward to His coming as King of kings and Lord of lords.
-Who are we as Christians?
-We are a people looking for the blessed hope of His appearing.
+Listen to this sermon as Dr. Lloyd-Jones exhorts Christians to live for His name’s sake, to desire that all would bow their knee to Him, and to look forward to His coming as King of kings and Lord of lords.
+Christians are a people looking for the blessed hope of His appearing.